hyun-Bell/msw-scenarios/README.md

 - **Scenario-based Mocking**: Easily define and switch between multiple API scenarios.
 - **Flexible API Response Management**: Seamlessly manage and switch API responses during development or testing.
+- **Type Guard Enforcement**: Ensures that only valid presets and scenarios are used, preventing runtime errors.
 - **Seamless Integration with MSW**: Works effortlessly with MSW for mocking API requests.
 - **Smooth Transition Between Mock and Real APIs**: Toggle between mocked and real API responses without any friction.